Talking With Your Child About Sex

 Talking about sexual abuse and date rape

 Sexual abuse is any type of sexual activity that is done against a person's will.
 It can be nonviolent abuse (such as being forced to look at sexual pictures), unwanted or forced sexual touching, or violent sexual assault (such as attempted rape or rape.)
-The attacker may be a stranger, someone you do not know well, a close friend, or a family member.
+The attacker may be a stranger or someone you do not know well, or it may be a close friend or a family member.

 Giving your child information about date rape and abuse is important.
-About 10 out of 100 adolescents have been physically hurt by a dating partner.footnote 3
+Many teens have been physically hurt by a dating partner.
+It's also very important to help your child understand that date rape or abuse is never the victim's fault.

 - Go on a group or double date.